Niyabi/WDL/README.md

 sudo sh ~/WDL/virtual-host.sh
 ```

 To connect to virtual host open Notepad as administrator, open hosts file in *C:\Windows\System32\drivers\etc*.
-Type your local IP adress (you can check it in Debian commandline with *ip a* command) and project URL e.g. *192.168.0.2 myproject.local*.
+Type localhost IP adress (*127.0.0.1*) and project URL e.g. *127.0.0.1 myproject.local*.
 Save and close file.

-To access database use use HeidiSQL or phpMyAdmin (http://localhost/phpmyadmin/).
+To access database use use HeidiSQL or phpMyAdmin (*http://localhost/phpmyadmin/*).
 To login to phpMyAdmin (if not asked for username during phpMyAdmin installation) username will be *phpmyadmin* and password the one you set during installation.

 ## Notes